kvosbur/freecell-solitaire-solver/game-engine/memory-bank/activeContext.md

 - The engine is designed for integration with UIs, solvers, and other applications, with no direct user interface or I/O.
 - Focus is on providing a clean, well-documented API and preparing for downstream integration.
 - **Recent focus:** Interface consistency refactor for `FreeCells`, `Foundations`, and `Tableau` to standardize method signatures and error handling across all core components.
+- **Current Focus**: Comprehensive API review completed.
+The game engine is in an excellent state, demonstrating strong adherence to Rust best practices.
+A decision has been made to pursue breaking changes in the next major version to further refine the API, ensuring it remains a pure, focused game engine, deferring solver-specific or analysis-specific features to separate, higher-level crates.

 ## Recent Changes